ERP for Everyone 03: Items

 You can imagine this would be rather tedious if you had to add hundreds or thousands of items one by one.
 Fortunately, ERPNext has a feature that allows you to import items in bulk using a CSV file.
 This is especially useful if you’re migrating from another system or have a large inventory.

-This will take you to the Data Import page.
+Start by clicking the Menu button (three dots) in the top right corner of the items list page.
+From the dropdown, select Import to go to the Data Import page.
 Click the Add Data Import button in the top right corner.
 In the Select Document Type dropdown, choose Item, then in the Import Type dropdown, select Insert New Records.
-This is what the form should look like:

 Once you’ve filled out the form, click the Save button in the bottom right corner.
 This will then change the page layout and give you the option to download a template CSV file.
 Click the Download Template button to open a modal which allows you to select what fields you’d like to include for the items you’re importing.
 Alongside the existing fields pre-ticked by ERPNext, tick the Maintain Stock and Is Fixed Asset checkboxes to include those fields in the template.
 Click the Export button at the bottom right to download the template file.